Thunderbolts*: Cast

-A contessa and the director of the Central Intelligence Agency (CIA), who brings together the members of the Thunderbolts.
+A contessa and the director of the CIA, who brings together the members of the Thunderbolts.
 The film establishes de Fontaine as the one who bought Avengers Tower, now referred to as the "Watchtower", from Tony Stark in the film Spider-Man: Homecoming (2017).
 Louis-Dreyfus described de Fontaine as someone who is "after power, control, and just generally she wants to kick ass in the Marvel Universe".
 She added that the loss of power was her greatest weakness, saying, "She doesn't realize, number one, she doesn't have it, and number two, she doesn't necessarily need it.
 But for her, the loss of power is a devastating notion and unacceptable."
 Louis-Dreyfus felt it was a "very happy surprise" exploring de Fontaine's backstory in the film, during an encounter with the Void, where she relives witnessing her father's death, hence giving an understanding to where she came from.
 She felt de Fontaine was an "open wound" during that moment and had no control over it.
 Chiara Stella portrays a young Valentina during a flashback sequence.

-Additionally, Gabrielle Byndloss reprises her role as Walker's wife Olivia from The Falcon and the Winter Soldier, and Eric Lange portrayed Doctor Houdson.
+Additionally, Gabrielle Byndloss reprises her role as Walker's wife Olivia from The Falcon and the Winter Soldier.